Quality Books for Intelligent Readers

 All the books written by David Fury have truly held my interest and have amazed me with his professionalism.
 The presentation of his latest biography has been thorough, in-depth, descriptive and informative.
 In the case of Maureen O’Sullivan where details of a personal nature have been revealed, Fury has dealt with these incidents with gentility, respect and certainly not compromising anyone’s integrity.

-David Fury’s work will stand anyone in good stead not only as a wonderful biography of a very lovely lady, but as a comprehensive reference work, listing all the pertinent details and information which a good reference book should contain.
+David Fury’s "No Average Jane" will stand anyone in good stead not only as a wonderful biography of a very lovely lady, but as a comprehensive reference work, listing all the pertinent details and information which a good reference book should contain.
 Maureen O’Sullivan’s film work, her co-stars, directors and any person connected with the production of films, plays and TV work are all in David Fury’s book.
 I warmly recommend this work to any library or literary institution.